Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 It is run at every level unwaged, and with no external funding beyond the bar and the door.
 This is mircoplex freedom.

-An opportunity arises to attempt to buy the building – the site of the original Bristol Arts Centre, converted by counter cultural volunteer force in the 1960s (see Ian Breakwell’s archive at Tate online, and mentions in Chris Brook’s IT archive).
+An opportunity arises to attempt to buy the building – the site of the original Bristol Arts Centre, converted by counter-cultural volunteer force in the 1960s from its previous incarnation of The Deaf Institute (see Ian Breakwell’s archive at Tate online, and mentions in Chris Brook’s IT archive).

 The final fly in the ointment towards true independence.